Bridge to SU

 Experiences Outside the Classroom

 We also know that connection is important.
 We take time to go have fun and explore the community, while you get to build connections with your classmates.
-Experiences outside of class supplement the coursework and address financial and cultural concerns shared by many students.
+Experiences outside of class supplement the coursework and address financial and social concerns shared by many students.
 These experiences will cover several disciplines, including academic preparation, sociocultural community building, financial literacy and career exploration.
 Planned activities include:

 - Writing Center experiences: explore the dynamic nature of the writing process and develop effective writing habits